2026 Artists, Poets & Presenters

 • Emma Krosschell

-Emma Krosschell lives in Brooksville, Maine, with her partner and their dog.
+Emma lives in Brooksville, Maine, with her partner and their dog.
 She spends her time wandering in the woods and baking as much bread as she can.
 Her first poetry collection, Hermitage, was published by Littoral Books in 2024.

 • Jim Krosschell